 Samsung Galaxy S5 rumours are heating up, with latest reports suggesting that the Korean manufacturer’s next-generation flagship phone will be released in both Android and Tizen flavoured forms.

-While Samsung’s flagship smartphone line, including the current Samsung Galaxy S4 are all powered by Google’s Android OS, it has been suggested that with the company working on its own Tizen operating system, next year’s Samsung Galaxy S5 could be made available with two different operating systems.
+While Samsung’s flagship smartphone line, including the current Samsung Galaxy S4 are all powered by Google’s Android OS, it has been suggested that with the company working on its own Tizen operating system,

 A potentially risky move that could harm sales and kill off the Tizen OS before its found its footing, a dual OS handset is just the latest in a growing line of Samsung Galaxy S5 rumours.